Aspiring apprentices sign up and access our AI Interview Coach for FREE!

 From GB Track Sprint Cyclist to Degree Apprentice

-My journey began 9 months ago in the AOS department at CEVA Logistics where I was immediately challenged with working on a large account without ever working in Logistics beforehand!
+My journey began 9 months ago in the AOS department at CEVA Logistics where I was immediately challenged with working on a large account without having any previous understanding of the world of Logistics!

 Early Journey – Before I Found my Path

-I thought I wanted to be a professional Track Sprint Cyclist before my career began.
+I thought I wanted to be a professional Track Sprint Cyclist before my logistics career began.

-I trained as hard as I could however I never quite progressed as fast as I needed to.
-I dragged my training along with my studies to pursue my desire to be a professional cyclist however I maintained a high level of education alongside which made me struggle in both aspects.
-I was unsure which path I needed to go down.
-Education or Sport.
+I trained as hard as I could, however I never quite progressed as fast as I needed to.
+I dragged my training along with my studies to pursue my desire to be a professional cyclist, however I maintained a high level of commitment to my education alongside my training which made me struggle to excel in both aspects.
+I was unsure which path was the most important to me.
+Education or Sport – My head or my heart?!!

 I found my first year of A levels very difficult, specifically maths.
 This meant I had to do additional work to catch up to where I needed to be.
 Then I began applying for Degree apprenticeships at the beginning of my second year of A levels.
-This made things harder because there is a lot of preparation that goes into interview practice and creating presentations that need to be suitable.
+This made things harder because there is a lot of preparation that goes into interview practice and creating presentations for the day of the interview.
 Then to be turned away and rejected whilst focusing on studies and training, made things much more difficult and stressful.
-Education, Cycling, apprenticeships, jobs you didn’t get made it hard to focus in the right direction.
+Education, Cycling, apprenticeships, and rejections from jobs you didn’t get made it hard to focus in the right direction.

 I learned that I was able to balance multiple things very well in my life.
 I showed myself how resilient I could be and determined to succeed.
 I also learnt that it is extremely Important to prioritise in such a busy part of life.
 Which is why choosing to stop my Cycling training and focus on my A level studies allowed me to succeed.